hokify/coding-challenge/devops/challenge.md

 1. Create a setup in AWS which allows to run the Docker image and expose the server at a publicly available URL.
 1. Wire it up: Implement a GitHub Actions workflow which uses the `Dockerfile` to build the Docker image and deploys it to AWS.

+> ℹ️ GitHub Free and AWS Free Tier should cover everything, so no costs should occur!

 ## What to submit

 Three things: